bikepoli/bikepoli.github.io/_posts/2024-11-8-vaalikokous.markdown

 Meeting agenda:

-    Opening the meeting
+    Opening of the meeting
-    Practicalities
+    Organization of the meeting
-    Legitimacy and validity of the meeting
+    Legality of the meeting
-    Approving the agenda
+    Approval of the agenda
-    Announcements
-    Membership fees for year 2025
-    Workshop fees for year 2025
-    Selecting board and the officials for year 2025 Selecting auditors and and substitutes for year 2025 Any other business
+    Notification matters
+    Proposal for the membership fees for the 2025 season Proposal for the workshop key fees for the season 2025 Proposal for the action plan for the 2025 season Elections of the board and officials for the 2025 season Elections of the operational inspectors and their deputies for the 2025 season Other things that come up
-    Ending the meeting
+    Closing the meeting

 https://meet.google.com/bsq-xybe-oui?hs=224